Tongue Cancer

 Tongue cancer is a type of mouth cancer.
 Tongue cancers are malignant tumors of the oral tongue in the mouth.
 The most common of these is squamous cell carcinoma of the tongue.
 Tongue squamous cell carcinoma develops from the thin, flat squamous cells that cover the surface of the tongue.

 Tumors on the tongue most often occur on the sides of the tongue.
 The exact cause of tongue cancer is unknown.
-Tobacco use, alcohol consumption, tongue irritation, precancerous lesions of the tongue, and weakened immune system are important risk factors in the development of tongue cancers.
+Tobacco use, alcohol consumption, tongue irritation, precancerous lesions of the tongue, and a weakened immune system are important risk factors in the development of tongue cancers.
 Tongue cancers show signs and symptoms in the early stages.
 Avoiding risk factors is beneficial in tongue cancer prevention.

 The diagnosis of tongue cancer can be made by biopsy.
 The chance of successful treatment and survival rate may vary depending on the stage and spread of cancer.
 The main treatments for tongue cancer are surgery, radiation therapy, and chemotherapy.
 If necessary, brachytherapy, targeted therapy, and immunotherapy can also be included.

-Signs and Symptoms
+Signs and Symptoms of Tongue Cancer

 Persistent lump or ulcer on the tongue